Advanced Radiation Panel design for applications in National Security and Food Safety: Overview

+The tests described in this paper used a Di-counter that was assembled with 1.4 mm diameter WLS fiber.
+In addition, for this sample, glue (EJ500)~\cite{BC600} was used to fill the channel in the extrusion that holds the WLS fiber.
+This improves the optical coupling between the bulk scintillation in the extrusion and the WLS fiber.
 The photo-detectors we use are silicon photomultipliers (SiPMs)~\cite{Beischer:2011zz}.
-Similar detectors are being used in several major particle physics experiments at high-energy physics laboratories throughout the world.
-A novel mechanical system was designed to align the fibers with the SiPMs which are carried on a consumer-grade PC board.

-The photodetector system is modular in nature.
+A novel mechanical system was designed to align the fibers with the SiPMs, which are carried on a consumer-grade PC board.
+The photo-detector system is modular in nature.
 An exploded view of the components is given in Figure~\ref{fig:explod}.
-There are 4 SiPMs in each photodetector module with a module being mounted on both ends of the Di-counter, so that both ends of the WLS fiber are readout.
+There are 4 SiPMs in each photo-detector module with a module being mounted on each end of the Di-counter so that both ends of the WLS fiber are read out.